anthonylapin/RecipePlannerReact/README.md

 ## Instruction to run

 - npm install
-- fill in .dotenv file by using template from .env-example file
+- create and fill in .env file by using template from .env-example file

 ### Production